How to fine-tune pfSense for 1Gbit throughput on APU2/APU3/APU4

-As stated in the previous article, APU2 has four 1Ghz CPU cores, pfSense by design is able to use only 1 core per connection.
-This limitation still exists, however single-core performance has considerably improved.
+APU2, APU3 and APU4 have four 1Ghz CPU cores, pfSense by default uses only 1 core per connection.
+This limitation still exists, however, a single-core performance has considerably improved.

 APU2E4 have a performant Intel I210-AT Network Interfaces.
-These NICs have 4 transmit and four receive queues, being able to work simultaneusly on 4 connections.
+These NICs have 4 transmit and four receive queues, being able to work simultaneously on 4 connections.
 Prior to pfSense 2.5.0 some fine-tuning was necessary for pfSense to take advantage of this and route at 1Gbit when using more than one connection. pfSense 2.5.0 does not need these tweaks.
 It uses multiple queues by default.

-Routers rarily open just one connection, so single connecton is rarily a bottleneck in real world.
+Routers rarely open just one connection, so a single connecton is rarely a bottleneck in the real world.
 Web browser opens about 8 TCP connections per website, Torrent clients open hundreds of connections, Netflix opens multiple TCP connections when streaming video, etc.